Badnewsllama/Game/README.md

 Health and mana are different.
 They have no bounds.

+## Mage

-Mage is a high mana, high magic but low HP/attack character that starts with the Fireball spell.
+is a high mana, high magic but low HP/attack character that starts with fireball speel and staff weapon.

+## Shaman

-Shaman is a mid-range allrounder, that starts with a Fire Elemental pet, and the weapon Thunderfury, and Light Heal.
+is a mid-range allrounder, that starts with a pangolin pet, cursed Dagger weapon and disrupt spell.

+## Warlock

-Warlock is a high HP, weak character that will deal most of it's damage with summons, and start with a Imp Pet.
+is a high HP, weak character that will deal most of it's damage with summons, and start with a racoon pet.

 ## Game Rules